Deep Dive

 As AI generates more code, understanding what that code does becomes more valuable, not less.
 Someone must verify AI output, debug failures, and make architectural decisions.

-See the invisible security layer the browser enforces on every request
+See the invisible security layer in action

 What's Covered